David Córdova, PhD

-Christopher Salas-Wright is an Assistant Professor in the Boston University School of Social Work and a Research Fellow with the National Hispanic Science Network’s Early Stage Career Mentoring for NIDA Research program.
+Christopher Salas-Wright is an Associate Professor in the Boston University School of Social Work and a Research Fellow with the National Hispanic Science Network’s Early Stage Career Mentoring for NIDA Research program.
 His research interests include: drug abuse and violence prevention; immigration and the role of cultural processes in the development of Latino youth; and the epidemiology of high-risk and antisocial behavior.
 Since 2010, Dr. Salas-Wright has authored more than 100 scholarly publications that have appeared in journals such as Drug and Alcohol Dependence, Addictive Behaviors, Journal of Substance Use Treatment, and Journal of Adolescent Health.
 His new first-author book—entitled, “Drug Abuse and Antisocial Behavior: A Biosocial Life Course Approach“—is slated to be published by Palgrave MacMillan in December, 2016.
 Dr. Salas-Wright serves on the editorial boards of Journal of Youth and Adolescence, Journal of Criminal Justice, and Research on Social Work Practice, and his research has appeared in numerous television and print sources, including: NBC News, The Washington Post, The Los Angeles Times, and USA TODAY.

 Hogg Foundation for Mental Health, Mental Health Research Grants.
 (June 2014-Septmeber 2015).
 Substance Use Prevention for Student Veterans with Experiencing Psychological Distress.
 Co-PI.